meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ### Software

 The software of the module is contained within src folder.
-The software is composed of a C++ application and web application reflecting and controlling the internal state of the micro controller.
-The software is elaborated in further detail in the chapter of the documentation. [add]
+The software is composed of a C++ application and web application developed to reflect and control the internal state of the micro controller.
+The software is elaborated in further detail in a dedicated chapter of the documentation. [add]

 ### Power distribution module

-The module receives power of the power distribution module documented in the X chapter of the documentation. [add]
+The module receives power from the Power distribution module, documented in the related chapter of the documentation. [add]

 ### Conclusion

-The rational of the module, its sub components, and their elements were elaborated.
-Photos outlining details of the different phases of the manufacturing were provided.
-The source code files, schematics, instructions and printout to reconstruct the Agrofelis motors hub driver module have been documented.
+The rational of the module, its sub components and their elements were elaborated.
+Photos outlining details of the different phases of the manufacturing process were provided.
+Source code files, schematics, instructions and printouts to reconstruct the Agrofelis motors hub driver module have been documented.

 ![motors_hub_driver_real2.jpg](_figures/motors_hub_driver_real2.jpg)